-In order to provide adequate discussion of the various sections of the budget, the legislature forms joint subcommittees to review every state agency budget.
+To provide adequate discussion of the various sections of the budget, the Legislature forms joint subcommittees to review every state agency budget.
 These subcommittees are comprised of members of the House Appropriations Committee and the Senate Finance and Claims Committee.